GrabbenD/ostree-utility/README.md

    💡 Default login is: `root` / `ostree`

-   💡 Use a different Containerfile with `--file` option
+   💡 Use different Containerfile(s) with `--file FILE1:TAG1,FILE2:TAG2` option

 5. **Upgrade an existing installation:**